-To our knowledge, all exiting methods correct topology defects by elimination of handles either in the foreground or the background.
-The present method conducts handle elimination on three associated objects: the white matter object, the gray matter object, and the background object.
-It is reasonable to believe that the pre-segmentation provides credible information that voxels labeled as "background" have less possibility of actually being white matter than those labeled as "gray matter".
-Topology defects in the white matter volume can be corrected in three ways: cutting handles in the white matter volume, cutting handles in the gray matter volume, or cutting handles in the union of the gray matter and the background.
+To our knowledge, all exiting methods correct topology defects by handle elimination either in the foreground or the background.
+The present method conducts handle elimination on three associated objects: the WM object, the GM object, and the background object.
+It is reasonable to believe that the pre-segmentation provides credible information that voxels labeled as "background" have less possibility of actually being WM than those labeled as GM.
+Topology defects in the WM volume can be corrected in three ways: cutting handles in the WM volume, cutting handles in the GM volume, or cutting handles in the union of the GM and the background.
 The third way is assigned a lower priority than the other two.
 In other words, the topology correction solution without modification to the background is preferred.